 Distance: 40 km (day one 25 km, day two 15 km)

-Time required: Including minimal breaks, two days (day one, 10 hours; day two, 6 hours)
+Duration: Including minimal breaks, two days (day one, 10 hours; day two, 6 hours)

-Environment: Coastal sand spit, beach front, mangrove wetlands.
+Environment: Coastal sand spit, beach front, mangrove wetlands

-This one's for all the beach lovers out there.
+This one is for all the beach lovers out there.
 Go remote and have your own private beach getaway.
 Visit an active lighthouse at the end of the headland, near the base of the sandspit.
 See in your own eyes all the rubbish washed up onto the shore.
 Sharks, dingoes, no drinking water and kilometre after kilometre of sand spit ensure that this walk will be more adventurous than most other beach walks.
-It's not just a boring beach walk, this hike will take your through different terrains as you navigation through dead mangrove forests and the sand spit.
+It's not just a boring beach walk, this hike will take you through different terrains as you navigation through dead mangrove forests and the sand spit.
 It's an interesting beach with human rubbish littered throughout.

 The walk is recommended as an overnight trip and for safety reasons you should camp away from the mangroves.
-Preferably camp north of the lighthouse, 15 km from Alva.
+Preferably camp north of the lighthouse, 15 kilometres from Alva.
 The light is a modern automatic one; the original was removed.
-Some 200 m west of the light is the restored grave of a family member of a former lighthouse keeper.
+Some 200 metres west of the light is the restored grave of a family member of a former lighthouse keeper.
 The grave used to be east of the light but has been moved because of beach erosion.
 Before setting off, ensure you are totally self-sufficient, especially with water and sun screening.
 Knowledge of tide times could be useful, as walking is easier at low tide.
 Signs at the outset at Alva banning camping relate to Alva and not to the cape.

-On the second day you need to retrace the 15 km to Alva beach front.
+On the second day, you need to retrace the 15 km to Alva beachfront.
 No doubt the experience of this coastal wilderness will long be remembered.